edwardlavender/fvcom.tbx/README.md

 For environmental arrays, `WeStCOMSExploreR` assumes the following
 conventions:

   - File type.
 Environmental arrays can be saved in any format (e.g., as .mat files), providing this format can be loaded into `R`.
 The vignette provides a sample MATLAB® script in which full FVCOM files are loaded into MATLAB®, environmental arrays extracted and then into a pre-defined directory system as .mat files.
 Accordingly, in `WeStCOMSExploreR`, the default function to load files into `R` is `function(con) R.matlab::readMat(con)$data`, but this can be changed by the user as necessary.
-In any given directory (e.g., '/temp'), all of the environmental arrays should be of the same file type.
+In any given directory (e.g., ‘/temp’), all of the environmental arrays should be of the same file type.
   - File dimension.
 In any given directory, all files should have the same dimension.
   - File name.
-In each directory, each file is named by a 6 digit code (hereafter termed the 'date_name') which provides a unique identifier of the date to which that file pertains in the format YYMMDD.
+In each directory, each file is named by a 6 digit code (hereafter termed the ‘date\_name’) which provides a unique identifier of the date to which that file pertains in the format YYMMDD.
 The function `date_name()` is used to click between dates and WeStCOMS file names.

 Armed with standard FVCOM objects and environmental arrays, we can now proceed to implement functions in WeStCOMSExploreR to build model